 (i) two members from the following: Pro-Vice-Chancellors, members of University level Committees/Boards with relevant experience/expertise; senior members of academic teaching and clinical staff (i.e. Senior Lecturer; Senior Clinical Tutor); Honorary staff and Emeritus Professors; and

 (ii) a student representative (from Swansea University or another University) or a Students’ Union Full-time Officer.
-Where is it not practicable for the Secretary to arrange for a student representative/ Students’ Union Officer to sit as a member of the Panel without this resulting in a significant delay to the scheduling of the Committee, the Secretary may select a third member of the staff from those listed at 8.2(i) above in place of the student representative/ Students’ Union Officer.
+Where is it not practicable for the Secretary to arrange for a student representative/Students’ Union Officer to sit as a member of the Panel without this resulting in a significant delay to the scheduling of the Committee, the Secretary may select a third member of the staff from those listed at 8.2(i) above in place of the student representative/Students’ Union Officer.

 (iii) a relevant practitioner, ex-practitioner or a person conversant with the codes of conduct, codes of ethics or codes of practice that govern the profession(s) relevant to the case.

-The Committee of Enquiry Panel shall not contain members of staff from the department in which the student is studying nor members who have had any prior involvement in the case concerned.
+The Committee of Enquiry Panel shall not contain members of staff from the School in which the student is studying nor members who have had any prior involvement in the case concerned.
 One member of the Committee of Enquiry Panel shall be appointed by the Secretary to act as Chair.
 A decision of the Committee Panel will be reached by a majority vote of the Panel members.
 The votes of the individual members will be treated as confidential.
 In the event of a tie decision, the Chair shall have an additional casting vote.

 In cases involving complex legal or health issues issues, or in extremely serious cases, the University reserves the right to appoint a fifth member to the Panel, who may or may not be a member of Swansea University.
 Such person will not normally have voting rights with regard to determining whether the student is Unfit to Practise and what outcome/penalty should be imposed, but will determine issues relating to the process of the Committee meeting and the evidence presented by the parties.
-He/she may also advise the Panel regarding legal, health or other specialised matters The student shall be informed if a fifth member is appointed to the Committee Panel.
+They may also advise the Panel regarding legal, health or other specialised matters The student shall be informed if a fifth member is appointed to the Committee Panel.

 - Invite the student to notify the Committee Secretary of any special requirements.